-- o "Redevelop first" and "Contribute to revitalization of [the] town center" - o "Preserve and reuse" historic structures; - o "Concentrate development" and "mix uses" - "Protect Land and Ecosystems," including by creating open space, reducing blight, and enhancing historic and cultural landscapes to the existing neighborhood;
+o "Redevelop first" and "Contribute to revitalization of [the] town center"

+- "Preserve and reuse" historic structures; - "Concentrate development" and "mix uses"

+• "Protect Land and Ecosystems," including by creating open space, reducing blight, and enhancing historic and cultural landscapes to the existing neighborhood;

-- o "Expand housing opportunities;"
+- "Expand housing opportunities;"

-- o Provide "transportation choice";
+- Provide "transportation choice";

-- o "Foster sustainable businesses"; and
+- "Foster sustainable businesses"; and

 - "Plan regionally".

-On the positive side, the project proposes to create housing while also simultaneously dramatically increasing the current site's open space, nearly all of which is paved or otherwise develop.
-Moreover, historic buildings on the site are being preserved and repurposed while residents and the general public are being afforded publicly accessible access to the Mill Brook.
+The project proposes to create housing while also simultaneously dramatically increasing the current site's open space, nearly all of which is paved or otherwise develop.
+Moreover, historic buildings on the site are being preserved and repurposed, while residents and the general public are being afforded publicly accessible access to the Mill Brook.
 The location of the site affords public transportation and bicycle options alongside personal automotive transportation on one of Arlington's main thoroughfares.
-While the proposal does not proposed mixed-use as defined in the Zoning Bylaw, commercial space in the form of the already existing "Work Bar" is co-located within the greater complex.
+While the proposal does not include mixed use as defined in the Zoning Bylaw, commercial space in the form of the already existing and recently expanded Workbar co-working space is co-located within the greater complex.